jbowdre/runtimeterror/content/posts/building-proxmox-templates-packer/index.md

     - `linux-server.pkr.hcl` details the steps for actually performing the build.
 - `certs/` is empty in my case but could contain CA certificates that need to be installed in the template.
 - `scripts/linux/` contains a variety of scripts that will be executed by Packer as part of the build.
-- `build.sh` is a (symlink to a) wrapper script which helps with running the builds locally.
+- `build.sh` is a wrapper script which helps with running the builds locally.
 - `vault-env.sh` exports variables for connecting to my Vault instance for use by `build.sh`.

 #### Input Variable Definitions